crazyfree/change-info-with-secured/README.md

 to create database tables and seed them.

 Next, to get access token, you need to login using API: /api/v1/login.
-After got token, you have to add
+After got token, you have to add it under [Bearer Authentication](https://swagger.io/docs/specification/authentication/bearer-authentication/) header and key in form-data for user info like name, address, phone number... to update corresponding user info.